nixrunner/grizzlies/README.md

 # grizzlies

 A very simple and fast data analysis module for python.
 This project came to existence for the need of applying basic statistical analysis on datasets with more than 10000 entries.
-A couple long an monotonous university assignments were the motivator of this.
+A couple long and boring university assignments were the motivator of this.
 Code is self-documenting and very clear.

 ## Installation